Image

 University of Wyoming

-Dr. Dilnoza Khasilova is an educator, researcher, and linguist with extensive global, cross-cultural, and inclusive experience.
+Dr. Dilnoza Khasilova is an educator, researcher, and linguist with extensive global, cross-cultural, and inclusive experience and she has expertise in the field of international education, teaching and learning, and advancing global partnerships.

-Dr. Dilnoza Khasilova holds her Ph.D. in Literacy Studies, Curriculum and Instruction Department within the College of Education and a minor in International Studies from the University of Wyoming.
-Dilnoza is an Assessment/Scholarship of Teaching and learning Specialist at the Ellbogen for Teaching and Learning Center and founder of the World Language and Culture program (alumni initiative) at the University of Wyoming.
+Dr. Dilnoza Khasilova holds her Ph.D. in Literacy Studies, Curriculum and Instruction Department within the College of Education (minors in Qualitative and Quantitative Research Methodologies), and a master's degree in Curriculum & Instruction with a concentration on English as a Second Language and a minor in International Studies from the University of Wyoming.
+Dilnoza is an Assessment/Scholarship of Teaching and Learning Specialist at the Ellbogen Center for Teaching and Learning and a founder of the World Language and Culture program (alumni initiative/community programming) at the University of Wyoming.
 She is an alumna of the NAFSA Academy Class 18.
-She is currently in the Trainer Corps and serves as a Region II TLS KS representative.
+She is currently in the Trainer Corps and serves as a Region II TLS KS liaison.
 Dilnoza has built a nonformal World Language and Culture Program framework with a unique structure that focuses on community engagement in Wyoming.
-She is particularly interested in alumni relations, partnerships, teaching and learning, lifelong learning, cross-cultural communication, and community outreach.
+She is passionate about global partnerships, alumni relations, teaching and learning in higher education, lifelong learning, cross-cultural communication, and community outreach.